rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one.
-The code cell #92 is having the code to take an distorted image that produces an undistorted image. `dst = cal_undistort(img, mtx, dist)`, In this img is the distorted input, mtx is the camera matrix coefficients and dist is the distortion coefficients array.
+The code cell #5 is having the code to take an distorted image that produces an undistorted image. `dst = cal_undistort(img, mtx, dist)`, In this img is the distorted input, mtx is the camera matrix coefficients and dist is the distortion coefficients array.
 Both mtx and dist are derived from the camera calibration that is explained before.
 Distorted image is on the left and the undistorted is on the right.
 One ofthe visible fix is the overhead display on the top of the road in distorted image is parabolic and it is converted to straight in the undistorted image.

 ![undistorted Images][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in cell# 5).
+The following functions are used to generate the binrary threshold image
+      abs_sobel_thresh(): Apply Sobel kernel of size 15 and filter further with only pixel values of range 20 - 100 (Both X and Y directions) mag_thresh(): Scaled maginiture threshold (Take squareroot of both x and y directions).
+Kernel size of 15 and pixel values of range 30 - 100 dir_threshold(): Directional threshold using the gradient of the pixels.
+Kernel size of 15 and the gradient values of range  0.7 - 0.13

+      Combine the above binary images witht he following logic `combined[((gradx == 1) & (grady == 1)) | ((mag_binary == 1) & (dir_binary == 1))] = 1` generates the combined binary image.
+      Here's an example of my output for this step.

 ![alt text][image3]